 2) When replying to a post, delete everything except one or two key sentences from the previous post.
 It's really ridiculous to have to search thru 3 or 4 pages of stuff to find down at the bottom where some clown wrote "me too".
 Carrying all that useless baggage around from previous posts also gives people fits when searching the archives later, as they end up getting 10 hits for the same message.

 3) Conversely, at least put SOMETHING in the post to remind us what you're replying to.
-A post like "yeah, that's how I did mine and it works great" doesn't mean a thing if you don't know what the guy's talking about, so please cut and paste some of what you're replying to above your comments.
+A post like "yeah, that's how I did mine and it works great" doesn't mean a thing if you don't know what the guy's talking about, so please cut and paste some of what you're replying to above your comments, and consider renaming the post if it's appropriate.

 5) Try to write "keeper" posts if you're the expert on something.
 Cover the whole issue, answer all possible questions, address both sides of an issue, and make it a post that others will want to save or print out and keep.
 Those are the gems that we all search for on KRNet.

-7) If you don't have anything subtantial to say, please don't post anything.
+7) If you don't have anything substantial to say, please don't post anything.
 This is a KR list, and as such, really needs to stay focused on KRs, or at least airplanes.
 With over 600 people on the list, if we all decided to say something every day we'd have a real problem.
 Ask yourself "do 600 people really need to see this, or are 600 people going to be annoyed by this?"
 Personally, my time is pretty precious to me, and I hate to waste it reading inane email.
 And is it something that you could find somewhere else?
+Also, this is NOT Facebook.
+KRnet is not the place for airing political greivances, complaining about social issues, or floating conspiracy theories.
+This is not the place for it,a and is grounds for "moderation" (you can no longer post to the list), or worse.

-8) Don't send enclosed files directly to the list.
-Either post it to a web site or get someone else to post it so others can see if they want, but don't have to if they don't.
+8) Don't send enclosed files (except small photos) directly to the list.
+The total size limit of a post is 250k (that's text plus enclosures).
 Also, enclosures are famous for carrying viruses, which we could all do without.
 I usually delete messages with enclosures immediately, unless I'm expecting something from that person.
-I don't have two days to rebuild my computer "for fun".
-And by all means, arm yourself with an anti-virus program such as Norton Antivirus or McAfee Antivirus.
-There are even FREE antivirus programs out there.
+I don't have three days to rebuild my computer "for fun".
+And by all means, arm yourself with an anti-virus program such as Malwarebytes.
+It's free and it works better than most.
+There are other FREE antivirus programs out there.
 GET ONE!

 10) Do not advertise commercial products to this list.
 It's OK to let folks know there's a new service or a new business, but point them to web site.
 We don't need a bunch of advertising here.
-Personal testimonials as to a product's usefullness are welcome anytime, as long as it's not YOUR product.
-Advertising and selling KRs or KR parts IS permissible anytime, however.
+Personal testimonials as to a product's usefulness are welcome anytime, as long as it's not YOUR product.
+Advertising and selling KRs, KR parts, or something that can be used on one IS permissible anytime, however.
+Just don't go overboard if it's your business you're "selling".

 11) Try not to take things personally.
 We're all here to help each other.
 There are usually several ways to take comments.
 Always try to pick the "nicest" interpretation, rather than trying to read animousity into a post.
 It's a lot easier to just ignore a snide comment and let it slide.
 Try to avoid "having the last word".